Wellness & culture

 • Confidence gain: Each challenge overcome reinforces the belief that we can do hard things.

-• Resilience building: Challenges often come with setbacks, working through them strengthens our emotional endurance.
+• Resilience building: Challenges often come with setbacks; working through them strengthens our emotional endurance.

 Before You Begin – What Might Be Holding You Back?

 Our self-doubt often comes from early experiences.
 If you were criticised or protected from failure as a child, you may fear mistakes or struggle to trust your ability.
 Knowing this helps you shift perspective.
-You can’t change the past, but you can choose how you respond to fear today.
+You can't change the past, but you can choose how you respond to fear today.
+It's the same instinct we explore in 5 Ways to Overcome Fear of Failure: naming the fear is usually the first step to moving past it.

 Five Tips for Tackling a New Challenge